SebastianL-dev/SebastianL-dev/README.md

 ## 🍂 About me

-- 📓 Currently, i'm styding in university (UPTC).
+- 📓 Currently, i'm studying in university (UPTC).
 - 🌿 I'm 18 years old.
 - 🧡 I love JavaScript and TypeScript.
 - 🎨 I'm a Fullstack developer.